bjonnh/fpga_class_psone/web/content/lessons/03_litex/_index.md

 litescope_cli --dump dump.sr
 ```

-Once you press the button on the device, it will trigger the logic analyzer and save a file `dump.sr` with the signals.
+It will trigger the logic analyzer and save a file `dump.sr` with the signals.
+You can also do a .csv by changing dump.sr by dump.csv.

 You can view it using tools like sigrok-cli or gtkwave: